Luke-hey/Opt.-selection-of-negatives/README.md

    cd Opt.-selection-of-negatives

    # Create and activate Conda environment
-   conda create --name your_env_name python=3.8 --file requirements.txt
-   conda activate your_env_name
+   conda env create -f environment.yml # which wil create a env with all the needed packages and dependencies of the name your_project conda activate your_project

 ## Usage